 1928.
 David Ash, a professor at Camberly University and a fierce debunker of spiritualists and mediums, accepts an offer from brothers Robert and Simon Meriell and their sister Christina who want him to come to their Sussex country estate to prove to their elderly nanny that the ghosts she insists she can see do not exist.
 As David investigates, he is not so sure that what the children reject as the phantasms of a wandering mind are as easily dismissed.

 James Herbert has been a popular British horror writer since his emergence in the 1970s with the book The Rats (1974).
 The films made of James Herbert’s books – The Survivor (1981) and Deadly Eyes (1982), which was adapted from The Rats – have mostly been singularly dull affairs.
 The problem is blindingly obvious to anyone familiar with Herbert’s work.
 The selling point of Herbert’s work is an unfilmable parade of extreme sadism and once you take away what censorship would cut, all that you are left with are dull and ordinary plots.
-The great irony is that the Herbert adaptations that have worked the best – Haunted and Fluke (1995) – are the least characteristically Herbert-like, as well as the subsequent ghost story tv mini-series The Secret of Crickley Hall (2012).
+The great irony is that the Herbert adaptations that have worked the best – Haunted and Fluke (1995) – are the least characteristically Herbert-like, as well as the subsequent ghost story tv mini-series The Secret of Crickley Hall (2012) and the film The Unholy (2021).

 This adaptation of Herbert’s Haunted (1988) belongs to a genre that has almost entirely out of date these days – the British ghost story.
 It is certainly a well mounted production with a decent budget and there are good performances, especially from a then unknown Kate Beckinsale who is a delight whenever she is on screen.
 Despite this, the film has a predictability and sedateness.